Colorbleed/fusionless/README.md

 ##### PeyeonScript

-Getting the fusionscript package working should be pretty trivial, though there's one cumbersome dependency: **PeyeonScript**.
+It's trivial to install fusionscript though there's one cumbersome dependency:
+*PeyeonScript*.

-To get any access to
+To get any access to Fusion's scripting in Python you need that package.
-Fusion's scripting in Python you need that package.
-Unfortunately distribution of it is sparse, so [here]'s a topic that has a working download link.
+Unfortunately distribution of it is sparse, so [here](http://www.steakunderwater.com/wesuckless/viewtopic.php?t=387)'s a topic that has a working download link.
 All you need is the installer for your Python version and the Peyeonscript seems to work fine with newer versions of Fusion.
 (Not sure about upcoming 8)